Lucas3oo/ots-sw-info-gradle-plugin/README.md

 Some dependencies lacks proper meta data, like `commons-codec:commons-codec:1.15` then the latest version will be `null`.
 A warning is also printed on the console when executing the report task.

+The license check task; `licenseCheck` checks all dependencies licenses if they are allowed or not.
+If the license name is in any of the four pre-defined [files](./src/main/resources/se/solrike/otsswinfo/impl/) then it is considered to be allowed.

 ### Configure OTS SW info Plugin